raul23/pyebooktools/examples.rst

   `organize`_ subcommand.

-  Or better you can also do it through the config file ``config.py`` by running the following command and modifying the right variables:
+  Or better you can also do it through the config file ``config.py`` by running the following command:

   .. code-block:: terminal

      $ ebooktools edit main

+  The ``config.py`` file will be opened by the default text editor associated with this type of file and then you can modify the right configuration variables.

   See `edit`_ for more info about this subcommand.